-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- B1. critically assess problems associated with venture creation and development from a global perspective considering different regional and national contexts; - B2. select and apply analytical tools and techniques associated with developing and building a new business, and then reflect upon the selected approach; - B3. think analytically, reflectively, creatively and logically, drawing on useful approaches developed in a wide range of cognate disciplines.
+- B1. critically assess problems associated with business creation and development from a global perspective considering different regional and national contexts; - B2. select and apply analytical tools and techniques associated with developing and building a new business, and then reflect upon the selected approach; - B3. think analytically, reflectively, creatively and logically, drawing on useful approaches developed in a wide range of cognate disciplines.
 The disciplines include opportunity recognition, finance, marketing, innovation and technology transfer, corporate venturing and strategy; - B4. approach entrepreneurial practice in a manner characterised by a systemic view, a capability to deal with "softer" features related to human resource issues, and the skills required to adopt analytic approaches where appropriate.

-Teaching and learning methods
+Teaching and Learning Methods